Projects

 The goal of a Trojan attack is to alter a model and have the changes unrecognizable to the users.
 The trojaned model still performs well on the original data even though some weights have been altered, yet the trojaned model is sensitive to “masks” or “triggers” and when they are present in the data the model will misclassify the state.
 This could lead to several dangers especially in a nuclear power plant.
 An attacker could make a machine learning algorithm for the reactor misclassify data that is originally a transient as a steady state operation when the trigger is found.
 The attacker could do the opposite also making a steady state operation classify as a transient when the pattern is found.

 The results of this attack on classifying masked data as transients, can be seen in Table 18.
 This table demonstrates the success of the attack after retraining on the mixed dataset.
 The trojaned model performs with high accuracy on the original data (NM) as well as high on the masked test set (M) when classifying masked data as transients.
 The model was then retrained to classify masked data as steady state operations.
 The results of this attack are show in Table 19, which indicates similar success.
-Since the accuracy of the original data (NM) is the same before and after retraining, as well as the significant increase in the accuracy of the masked test set (M), the attack is determined a success.

 Adversarial reprogramming